 Group visits and guided tours

 Are you a member of a group who would like to visit the museum?
 We can work with you to make your visit one to remember.
 We can provide group sessions related to a topic you are particularly interested in and museum tours with one of our knowledgeable guides.
-A range of refreshment options are also available, from tea and coffee to light lunches or afternoon tea.
+A range of refreshment options are also available to complement your group visit, from morning coffee to light lunches and afternoon tea.

 Events and celebrations